Martin Plaut: Research and journalism

+As of 2019, Plaut was a senior research fellow at the Institute of Commonwealth Studies of the University of London.
+His 2025 book, Unbroken Chains: A 5,000 year history of African Enslavement, was described by History Reclaimed as an "excellent job" reviewing the history of slavery in Africa, though with some "sources [that] are not always reliable", such as on the late 19th century use of slaves by European expeditions in the interior of Africa.

 Harassment

 When interviewed by Amnesty International in 2019, Plaut stated that he had been harassed by PFDJ members and supporters several times.
 At a 3 February 2014 University of London conference, Plaut was shouted at and accused of taking bribes by the First Secretary of the Eritrean embassy.
 On 30 November 2018, he was lured into a meeting at a café in London, splashed with a bucketful of liquid and filmed by the attacker and other Eritreans, who called Plaut a "traitor".
 The attacker was prosecuted.